lucko/helper/README.md

-# EventHelper
+# helper
-A utility to aid with the handling of Bukkit events
+A utility to reduce boilerplate code in Bukkit plugins.

 ## Example Usage
 Soon.